Arthur Hill High School: Athletics

-Although swimming and diving is no longer offered by the school, the Lumberjacks were boys state champion in 1945 and 1946.
+Although swimming and diving were no longer offered by the school at time of closing, the Lumberjacks were boys state champion in 1945 and 1946.

-Arthur Hill's 1973 varsity football team went undefeated (9-0), unscored upon (444-0), was unanimously voted No. 1 in all statewide media polls, and is still considered one of the greatest teams in Michigan history.
+Arthur Hill's 1973 varsity football team went undefeated (9–0), unscored upon (444–0), was unanimously voted No. 1 in all statewide media polls, and is still considered one of the greatest teams in Michigan history.